beaglesecurity/beagle-github-action/README.md

 1. Add the Application Key and Access Key as secrets in your repo.
     * Navigate to Secrets in repo settings.
     * Add beagle access_token and application_token as secrets.
-2. Browse Marketplace and search for `Beagle Security Test`.
-3. Copy the code snippet to your ```main.yml```.
+2. Copy the code snippet to your ```main.yml```:
         ![Code Snippet](./images/action-code.png)
-4. Provide environment variables to the action following the code snippet:
+3. Provide environment variables to the action following the code snippet:
         ![Environment Variables](./images/action-env.png)

 # Authors

 * **Beagle Security**